ibm-watson-data-lab/spark.samples/streaming-twitter/readme.md

       }
 ```

+4. On the lower left of the Apache Spark service box, click **Show Credentials** and copy value for `app_pw`.
+(You'll enter it in the next step.)

-4. Launch the Spark application.
-(Visit its URL and click **Launch**.)
+5. Launch the Spark application.

-Note: You will be prompted to enter a password, which you can get from the "app_pw" value of the Spark service credentials found the in VCAP_SERVICES of your application.
+	Visit its URL and click **Launch**.
+Enter the password you copied from the `app_pw` value of the Spark service credentials.
+Your Jupyter dashboard opens.

-5. Create a new scala notebook
+5. Create a new Scala notebook.

+	On the upper right of the screen, click **New** button and, under **Notebooks**, choose **Scala**.

-5. On the first cell, install the application jar created in the previous section: `%AddJar https://github.com/ibm-cds-labs/spark.samples/raw/master/dist/streaming-twitter-assembly-1.0.jar -f`
+5. In the first cell, enter the following to install the application jar created in the previous section: `%AddJar https://github.com/ibm-cds-labs/spark.samples/raw/master/dist/streaming-twitter-assembly-1.0.jar -f`
 6. In the next cell, we'll configure the credential parameters needed to connect to Twitter and Watson Tone Analyzer service.
-Enter the following, with your credentials inserted in the proper slots:
+Enter the following, with your credentials inserted in the proper slots (replacing the Xs):

 ```scala
 	val demo = com.ibm.cds.spark.samples.StreamingTwitter //Shorter handle